phpcompose/compose/docs/getting-started.md

 };
 ```

 The `.phtml.php` suffix lets you keep the view template and an optional script together.
 When the page file returns an array, the value is passed to the template as data.
 Returning a `ResponseInterface` short-circuits the rendering pipeline.
+If no code-behind script is present, the template runs on its own.

 ## 5. Serve the Application